Broken Machine (album)

-Broken Machine is the second studio album by British rock band Nothing but Thieves.
+Broken Machine is the second studio album by English rock band Nothing but Thieves.
 It was released on 8 September 2017 under RCA and Sony Music and produced by Mike Crossey.

 Critical reception

-Upon release, Nothing But Thieves received generally positive reviews from critics, with several comments on the development of the band's style.
+Upon release, Broken Machine received generally positive reviews from critics, with several comments on the development of the band's style.
 Roisin Oconnor of The Independent described the album as being among 'the best rock albums of the year'.
 She wrote that it 'showcases the band's consciousness' both on their own development and on the global events taking place around the world.